-Our next theorem says that these linear savings are the best possible: one cannot get away with $o(k)$ communication unless $\rho = 1$. \newerest{For constant $\gamma$, this theorem follows from~\cite{AC:98}; since we are here concerned with the case where $\gamma = o(1)$, we give a proof based on} Theorem 1 of \cite{BogdanovMossel} (restated as \autoref{lem:lb:agreement} here) and a simple reduction that converts protocols with communication to zero-communication protocols with a loss in $\gamma$.
+For completeness, we prove this proposition in \autoref{sec:agreement}.
+Our next theorem says that these linear savings are the best possible: one cannot get away with $o(k)$ communication unless $\rho = 1$.
+For constant $\gamma$ {and the restriction of one-way communication}, this theorem follows from~\cite{AC:98}; since we are here concerned with the case where $\gamma = o(1)$ {even with two-way communication}, we give a proof based on Theorem 1 of \cite{BogdanovMossel} (restated as~\autoref{lem:lb:agreement} here) and a reduction that converts protocols with communication to zero-communication protocols with a loss in $\gamma$.

-\begin{theorem} $\forall \rho < 1, \exists \eps > 0$ such that $\isrcc_\rho(\agreement^k_\gamma) \geq \eps k - \log \frac{1}{\gamma}$. \end{theorem}
+\begin{theorem} $\forall \rho < 1, \exists \eps > 0$ such that $\isrcc_\rho(\agreement^k_\gamma) \geq \eps k - \frac{3}{2}\log \frac{1}{\gamma} - O(1)$. \end{theorem}

 \autoref{sec:agreement} contains details of this proof.